dhis2-metadata/CRVS_RMS-EVT-Rapid_Mortality_Surveillance/docs/rms_event_design.md

 3. Medicolegal personnel (i.e. coroners, medical examiners) in countries where a high proportion of deaths are captured by these workers
 4. Epidemic response teams, national COVID-19 task forces, and policy makers responsible for analyzing the data and directing epidemic response measures

-### 2.3 Data Flow
+### Data Flow

-FRMS seeks to pull data from multiple reporting sources to gather a complete picture of total mortality.
+Rapid mortality surveillance seeks to pull data from multiple reporting sources to gather a complete picture of total mortality.

 ![rms_system_graphic_who_2020](resources/images/rms_system_graphic_en.png)